-Palliative care (pronounced pal-lee-uh-tiv) is specialized medical care for people with serious illnesses.
+Palliative care (pronounced pal-lee-uh-tiv) is specialized medical care for people with life-limiting illnesses.
 It is patient centered and addresses needs within the context of family and community.
 The goal is to improve quality of life for both the patient and the family.

 Palliative care is provided by a team of doctors, nurses, social workers and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
 It is appropriate at any age and at any stage in a serious illness and can be provided along with curative treatment.

 What to expect with a palliative care plan:

 - Good medical treatment continues.